 C: And a sort of preoccupation?

-M: Yes and working it out, looking for any signs, however subtle, that something might be wrong – the part of us that’s constantly looking out for risks to make sure that it doesn’t happen again.
+M: Yes and working it out, looking for any signs, however subtle, that something might be wrong – constantly looking out for risks to make sure that it doesn’t happen again.

 C: And that leads to sitting on the fence about things?

-M: Yes.
-Because making this kind of decision evokes this kind of childhood belief that you could do something that could cause something [bad to happen].
+M: Yes, it can, because making any kind of decision evokes this kind of childhood belief that you could do something that could cause something bad to happen…

-C: And therefore thinking you could actually do something to stop something as well – trying to take responsibility for the situation.
+C: …and thinking you could do something to stop something as well – trying to take responsibility for the situation.

-M: Yes and then being in that paralysed space of ‘no I can’t speak, I can’t move I can’t do anything.
-I want to make it better but I’m frightened because I might make this worse’.
+M: Yes and then you can end up in that paralysed space of ‘no I can’t speak, I can’t move I can’t do anything.
+I want to make it better but I’m frightened because I might make this worse.’

-M: Lover is the feelings, all the feelings that can’t be expressed – the vulnerability of the trauma – which is what the Magician is trying to protect you from because it’s such extreme vulnerability in that situation that literally all the feelings that go with that – sadness and grief, yes, but there’s going to be rage and anger as well.
+M: Lover is the feelings, all the feelings that can’t be expressed – the vulnerability of the trauma – which is what the Magician is trying to protect you from.
+Because you’re experiencing such extreme vulnerability in a traumatic situation then you have all the feelings that go with that – sadness and grief, yes, but there’s going to be rage and anger as well.
 You have all those feelings to deal with in a traumatic situation.
 When we freeze we put all these strong emotions on hold, because we’re not able to deal with them.
 They then get trapped in the body.

 C: And shame tries to block those emotions, to try to stop the processing because its not safe enough – or at least that is the perception…

-M: …and theres no one to listen – so that’s where the Sovereign comes in.
-There’s no one who is going to receive those emotions and still love and care for you unconditionally and give you the correct response.
+M: …and theres no one to listen – so that’s where the Sovereign comes in. often in childhood there’s no one who is going to receive those emotions and still love and care for you unconditionally and give you the correct response.
 So the emotions get frozen in the body until such a time as you feel safe enough, and there is a strong loving Sovereign presence who can hold and process all that emotion with you.
 This may not happen until adulthood.

 C: So if you’ve grown up in a situation where there wasn’t enough of that Sovereign energy around how do you heal that and develop that later on in life so that you’re not constantly going back into these traumatic situations?

 C: Yes.
-I’ve seen this work done when I’ve done shadow work groups with you where as an individual I’ve done pieces of work as well as couples work.
+I’ve seen this work done when I’ve done shadow work groups with you and I’ve also done my own individual pieces of work as well as couples work.
 I can see how well this works.
 I’m wondering though, how it works in a group dynamic where there’s transference between people in a group that’s quite complex because it involves more than two people.
 Is there any insight from the Sovereign perspective on those sort of situations?

-So far we’ve talked about an individual’s inner world so I am asking how does that mesh – for example, if there is trauma present and somebody is behaving in a fragmented and confusing way, how does that interact with someone say who has a very strong Warrior?
+So far we’ve talked about an individual’s inner world so I am asking how does that mesh – for example, if there is trauma present and somebody is behaving in a fragmented and confusing way, how does that interact with someone in the group who has a strong negative reaction to that?

-C: How would you work with shadow work principles with that kind of thing or would you avoid them because they are too complex and its actually better to work with individuals and couples separately?
+How would you work with shadow work principles in that kind of larger group setting?
+Or would you avoid them because they are too complex and its actually better to work with individuals and couples separately?

-C: …but if the shame’s not there then people can own their part in it or their history of what has led to that behaviour can’t they, and not have to keep defending or dissociating or hiding.
+C: …but if the shame’s not there then people can own their part in it can’t they, and not have to keep defending or dissociating or hiding.

 M: Yes, removing the shame is the transformative factor and people are more likely to be open about what’s really going on for them.
 Equally it’s important not to force someone to do that if they aren’t ready for it.
-They may just stay entrenched in their position because that’s less risky than revealing to themselves, as well as to other people, what’s gone on for them in the past and what they’re trying to struggle with in their unconscious.
-So it’s very important that everything is always done with the person’s permission.
+They may just stay entrenched in their position because that’s less risky than revealing – to themselves, as well as to other people – what’s gone on for them in the past and what they’re trying to struggle with in their unconscious.
+So it’s very important that any such work is always done with the person’s permission.
 Each person needs to have the right to protect themselves.
 In a group there may be a risk that there is pressure on someone to admit or acknowledge something that it’s just not the right time to admit or acknowledge.
 So that would have to be done very sensitively.